 And then I went from there to thinking, “Well, maybe I’m not competent.
 Maybe this is it.
 Maybe I just don’t have the wherewithal that is needed to make an impact like I believe God wants me to.”
 I started to doubt.

-If you happen, for whatever reason, this morning to feel like a nobody going nowhere, I want to suggest that what God wants to do for you, as a gift, because He loves you is to turn on the porch light of your soul, through Psalm 139, and help you see five things, five truths, that will pour light into your soul, and your perspective, to get a right picture of God, a right picture of your circumstances, and a right picture of yourself that will give you hope, that will remind you that you’re not a nobody.
+If you happen, for whatever reason, this morning to feel like a nobody going nowhere, I want to suggest that what God wants to do for you, as a gift, because He loves you is to help you see five things, five truths, that will pour light into your soul, and your perspective, to get a right picture of God, a right picture of your circumstances, and a right picture of yourself that will give you hope, that will remind you that you’re not a nobody.
 You’re a somebody.
 And you’re not going nowhere, but you are going somewhere very special if you open your ear, open your heart, and cooperate with God’s plan.

-So, open the notes, if you will, and what I want to give you are five things to remember every time you feel like a nobody, okay?
+So, what I want to give you are five things to remember every time you feel like a nobody, okay?
 Every time you feel like a nobody going nowhere, I want you to turn to Psalm 139 and read it over and you might even put notes in your Bible or jot some notes here and then transfer them.

 The first thing you need to remember is that God knows you.
 You know He knows everybody, but God knows you.
 Follow along as I read verses 1 through 6.